 DAVID G. “SKIP” BEHRHORST

-Deon is originally from the community of Tohatchi, New Mexico and a member of the Navajo Nation.
+Deon is originally from the community of Tohatchi, New Mexico and is a member of the Navajo Nation.
 Deon earned his B.S. in Environmental Studies from Northern Arizona University and is currently completing his M.S. in Environmental Science and Policy at NAU.
-Growing up on Navajo land, Deon experienced the perfect mesh of traditional knowledge and environmental education, which led him toward his graduate work focusing on incorporating traditional ecological knowledge to address animal husbandry and grazing within tribal communities that are facing climate challenges.
+Growing up on Navajo land, Deon experienced the perfect mesh of traditional knowledge and environmental education, which led him toward his graduate work focusing on incorporating traditional ecological knowledge into animal husbandry and grazing within tribal communities facing climate challenges.
 Deon currently serves as the Native American Program Director for the Grand Canyon Trust.
-Deon grow up on the Navajo Nation raising livestock and participating in family ceremonies and community events, as such Deon currently serves as the Tohatchi Community Land Use Planning Committee Chair, working on community development and economic development planning and land zoning for the Tohatchi Community Chapter.
-Flagstaff, Arizona.
+Deon grew up on the Navajo Nation raising livestock and participating in family ceremonies and community events.
+Deon currently serves as the Tohatchi Community Land Use Planning Committee Chair, working on community development and economic development planning and land zoning for the Tohatchi Community Chapter.

 Bert spent most of his adult life involved in Colorado Plateau public land issues.
 He retired and resigned from most active board interests in early 2007.
-At that time, he was on the board of The Wilderness Society, Grand Canyon Trust, Southern Utah Wilderness Alliance (previous board chair), Alaska Conservation Foundation, National Outdoor Leadership School and the Wyss Foundation.
+At that time, he was on the board of The Wilderness Society (previously board chair), Grand Canyon Trust, Southern Utah Wilderness Alliance (previous board chair), Alaska Conservation Foundation, National Outdoor Leadership School, and the Wyss Foundation.
 Bert, for fun, continues to lead backpacking trips in the Grand Canyon.
 Bert currently lives in Palo Alto with his wife and daughter.
-Palo Alto, California.

 RONALD “SEYMOUR” SIEVERT

-Seymour has over 25 years of experience in finance, accounting, and operations.
-In addition to bachelors and masters degrees, Ron earned his law degree from the University of California – Hastings College of the Law, specializing in tax and finance.
+Seymour has over 30 years of experience in finance, accounting, and operations.
+In addition to bachelor’s and master’s degrees, Seymour earned his law degree from the University of California, specializing in tax and finance.
 He was the president and co-owner of First Choice Properties and Management, an accountant for a Fortune 500 company, and the chief financial officer for two other companies.
-Ron was instrumental in the startup of a national organization, and oversaw financial due diligence in the merger and acquisition of two companies.
-He has served on the board of directors of several businesses and non-profit organizations and was an active participant in a number of charitable activities.
-San Diego, California.
+Seymour was instrumental in the conceptualization and startup of a national nonprofit organization, and oversaw financial due diligence in the merger and acquisition of several companies.
+He is treasurer of the board of directors of Christie’s Place, a southern California service organization, served on the board of directors of several other businesses and nonprofit organizations, and was an active participant in several charitable activities.

 David is a founding partner of Texas Pacific Group.
 Prior to forming TPG in 1992, Mr. Bonderman was Chief Operating Officer of the Robert M. Bass Group, Inc. (RMBG), now doing business as Keystone Group, L.P. in Fort Worth, Texas.
 Prior to joining RMBG in 1983, Mr. Bonderman was a partner in the law firm of Arnold & Porter in Washington, D.C., where he specialized in corporate, securities, bankruptcy and antitrust litigation.
 From 1969 to 1970, Mr. Bonderman was a Fellow in Foreign and Comparative Law in conjunction with Harvard University and from 1968 to 1969, he was Special Assistant to the U.S. Attorney General in the Civil Rights Division.
 From 1967 to 1968, Mr. Bonderman was Assistant Professor at Tulane University School of Law in New Orleans.